Clubs & Organizations

 Each holiday season, campus organizations decorate a Christmas tree for the Festival of Trees.
 Decorations often break the mold of typical ornaments and tinsel.
 Above, an entry by the Accounting and Business Club creates a whole new personality for this tree-turned-businessman.

 What’s your game?
 Blackjack?
 Texas Hold ’em?
 Roulette?
-Put on your poker face for the annual Casino Night, sponsored by the Residence Hall Association.
+Put on your poker face for the annual Casino Night.
 It’s a risk-free evening of gaming and prizes, and everyone goes home a winner!

 May Day Weekend